How to make a 3D Star of David.

 How to make a Magen David.

-In this short tutorial, you will be learning how to make a 3D Star of David, also known as the Magen David or Shield of David.
-This is a simple project which requires the minimum amount of materials and will be ideal for learning about Judaism beliefs and symbols.
+In this short tutorial, you'll be learning how to make a 3D Star of David, also known as the Magen David or Shield of David.
+This is a simple project which requires the minimum amount of materials.
+It would also be ideal for learning about Judaism beliefs and symbols.

 Free downloadable templates.